ryanallen/words-of-my-perfect-teacher/README.md

 > I don't want any worldly friends.

 ##### 4.3.3 The suffering of not getting what one wants

+There is not one of us in the world who does not want to be happy and feel good; and yet none of us gets what we want.
+For instance, a family trying to make themselves comfortable build a house, but it collapses and kills them.
+A person might eat to satisfy his hunger, but the food makes him ill and endangers his life.
+Soldiers go to battle hoping for victory, and immediately get killed.
+A group of merchants go on a trading expedition in high hopes of profit, but are attacked and reduced to beggary.
+No matter how much effort and [energy](#energy) we expend in the hope of [becoming](#becoming) happy and rich in this life, unless actions in our past lives have created that potential we will not even be able to satisfy our immediate hunger.
+All we do is to make trouble for ourselves and others.
+The only result we can be sure of achieving is not to be liberated from the depths of the [lower realms](#lower-realms).
+That is why a single spark of [merit](#merit) is worth more than a mountain of effort.

+What use are samsaric activities that never come to an end?
+All the effort we have made throughout beginningless time in [saṃsāra](#saṃsāra) trying to get what we want has brough5t us nothing but suffering.
+In the past, had we taken all the [energy](#energy) we devoted to worldly aims over the early or later part of just one life and devoted that [energy](#energy) to the [Dharma](#dharma) instead, we would alredy be [Buddha](#buddha)s by now.
+And if not, then at least we would definitely never again be subject to the sufferings of the [lower realms](#lower-realms).

+We should meditate as follows: now that we know the difference between what we should do and what we should not, let us stop putting great hopes in samsaric enterprises taht will never be accomplished&mdash;and instead preactice the true [Dharma](#dharma), in which [accomplishment](#accomplishment) is certain.

 ##### 4.3.4 The suffering of encountering what one does not want
 ### **5. The asuras**
 ### **6. The [gods](#gods)**